OntimizeWeb/docs/_o_table_components/211-o-table.editors.md

 ## Creating a custom editor

-To create a custom renderer is necessary to create a component implementing the **ITableCellEditor** interface or extending another renderer.
+To create a custom renderer is necessary to create a component implementing the **ITableCellEditor** interface or extending another existing editor.

 ```javascript